Live Updates arrow

 background

-Paying by Direct Debit is one of the easiest and most convenient ways to manage your bills.
-It spreads the cost evenly, so you know exactly what to expect every time you pay.
+Direct Debit is one of the easiest and most convenient ways to manage and pay your bill – making it the most popular way to pay.
+It lets you spread the cost of your water bill across the year, or billing period, instead of making one big payment.
+You’ll also know exactly what to expect every time you pay.

-If you have a water meter, your Direct Debit is based on:
+If you don’t have a water meter, your bill will either be:

 Direct Debit Guarantee